ooMateusPereira/ooMateusPereira/README.md

 # 💫 About Me:
-I'm a computer science student's learning how to code in C#, Python and SQL.
+I'm a computer science students and i like to create programs to solve my problems.
+I used to code in Python, but now I'm learning C#, Javascript and improving SQL.

 ## 🌐 Socials: